shartrooper/code-sandboxes-picks/designing-data-intensive-apps/chapter-1.md

 A fault is usually defined as __one component of the system deviating from its spec__, whereas a failure is when the system as a whole __stops providing the required service to the user.__

+There are situations in which we may choose to sacrifice reliability in order to reduce development cost (e.g., when developing a prototype product for an unproven mar‐ ket) or operational cost (e.g., for a service with a very narrow profit margin)—but we should be very conscious of when we are cutting corners.